Category: Education

 Posted on: July 2, 2017 by

 Everyone knows the long list of medical issues associated with obesity: heart disease, diabetes, high cholesterol, fatty liver disease, sleep apnea and too many others to list here.
-Few, however, realize all the ways that excess weight can affect the health and appearance of our skin — a very important (and our largest!) organ: [Read more...]
+Few, however, realize all the ways that excess weight can affect the health and appearance of our skin — a very important (and our largest!) organ.
+[Read more...]

 Posted on: June 24, 2017 by

-Cholesterol is not exactly a barnburner of a topic, but it is one of the reasons why so many people make that first phone call to us AFTER their physician tells them their levels are high.
+Cholesterol is not exactly a barnburner of a topic, but it is one of the reasons why so many people make that first phone call to me AFTER their physician tells them their levels are high.
 And that’s a result almost always because an upward change in one’s weight results in an upward change [Read more...]

 Posted on: April 20, 2017 by